Marvel United Review

 • The cards, locations, and dashboards are pretty thin/low quality.
 That honestly doesn’t bother me that much, but I do worry about them wearing down pretty quickly.

-I think Marvel United is a great Marvel game for families, kids, and casual gamers.
-I don’t think there’s enough in the gameplay to satisfy most adult gamers/gaming groups for more than five or so games, but that’s really not the target audience (I’m not sure why the recommended age is 14+).
+I think Marvel United is a great Marvel game for most groups, including families, kids, and casual gamers.
+I don’t think there’s enough in the gameplay in the base game to satisfy most adult gamers/gaming groups for more than five or so games, but that’s really not the target audience (I’m not sure why the recommended age is 14+).

 Marvel Champions is still my favorite cooperative Marvel game (see: Marvel Champions review), but I’ll also be hanging onto Marvel United for now.
 I think it’s a very solid gateway game and I also know that it’s the type of game I can get my extended family to play.

-Update: There is now a Marvel United: X-Men base game.
-If you’re just getting into the game, I’d just go with whichever group of characters you’re more interested in.
+• Update: There is now a Marvel United: X-Men base game.
+If you’re just getting into the game, I’d go with whichever group of characters you’re most interested in.

-Update 2: Marvel United was added to the Best Affordable Board Games page!
+• Update 2: Marvel United was added to the Cheap Board Games page!

 Marvel United Links